-In Module mmWave V3.2 and higher, the default grid step is calculated from the measurement distance and test frequency.
-The grid extents should not be less than 2λ , or 16×16 points.
-With auto-extend enabled, the measurement area will be extended to cover -15 dB from the maximum E-field, which ensures accurate forward transformations.
+In Module mmWave V3.2.2 and higher, the default grid step is calculated from the measurement distance and test frequency.
+The grid extents should be $-15\,\mathrm{dB}$ from the maximum E-field, which can easily be achieved using the auto-extend feature.